 This problem is closely related to the clogged air filter.
 When systems go without proper maintenance for extended periods of time, dust and debris can build up inside the system, which means the coils that cool their air won’t be able to work properly.
 This could be the cause of your lack of cold air.

 Outside Air Conditioning Unit

 Speaking of dirty, when was the last time that you had the outside unit clean and maintained?
-Sometimes forgotten by the homeowner, the outside air conditioning unit can be clogged debris from falling trees or plants, causing the system to overwork, malfunction and break.
+Sometimes forgotten by the homeowner, the outside air conditioning unit can be clogged with debris from falling trees or plants, causing the system to overwork, malfunction, and break.

 In order for you’re air conditioner to do its job, it needs to be full of refrigerant.
 However, this must be refilled periodically depending on the age and type of system you have.
 Many times, a simple a/c refrigerant refill is just what a cranky system needs to get going again!

 While you may be able to diagnose the problem, you certainly shouldn’t be trying to fix anything, and you may even miss something in your DIY diagnosis.
 It’s best to call the local pros at B & W for an expert diagnosis, fast repairs, and affordable rates when you need the most!